electricimp/AzureIoTHub/README.md

 ### onCompleted Callback ###

 This callback is executed when a AzureIoTHub.DPS method completes.
 All of the methods below make use of this callback, but it is important to understand that each of these methods registers their own callback.
-In other words, you may choose to implement as many different onDone handlers as there are AzureIoTHub.DPS methods capable of using one, or simply register a single callback with all of the methods.
+In other words, you may choose to implement as many different onCompleted handlers as there are AzureIoTHub.DPS methods capable of using one, or simply register a single callback with all of the methods.
 If you register a callback with one method, the handler will not be called by other methods: each method has to explicitly register its callback.

 The callback has the following parameters: